 Updates for Android Studio are available from the following release channels:

-If you'd like to try one of the preview channels (Canary, Dev, or Beta) while still using the Stable build for your production Android projects, you can safely install a second version of Android Studio by downloading the preview build from tools.android.com.
+If you'd like to try one of the preview channels (Canary, Dev, or Beta) while still using the Stable build for your production Android projects, you can install both side by side.

-The Android SDK Manager provides the SDK tools, platforms, and other components you need to develop your apps.
+The Android SDK Manager helps you download the SDK tools, platforms, and other components you need to develop your apps.
+Once downloaded, you can find each package in the directory indicated as the Android SDK Location, shown in figure 2.

 When an update is available for a package you already have, a dash appears in the check box next to the package.